How to Use a Sunscreen Applicator

 A blue fanny pack with a refillable Sunscreen applicator by SUNNYBOD poking out of the top zipper pouch.

-Applying sunscreen isn't always the easiest task, especially when you're managing a child who's wiggling, distracted, or trying to run off toward the nearest playground or pool.
+Applying sunscreen isn't always the easiest task, especially when you're managing a child who's wriggling, doesn't like sunscreen, or trying to run off toward the nearest playground or pool.
 Add in time pressure, messy lotions, sandy fingers, and the need to reapply regularly, and it can feel overwhelming.

 In this guide, we'll show you how to use a sunscreen applicator the right way, with practical, family-focused tips for: